-- The control will communicate with an external A2L Sensor in order to request data on the concentration of airborne refrigerant within the system enclosure. - b.
-The control will provide a system response (i.e. deactivate the compressor, energize a ventilating fan, and provide an alarm indication) in the event of a reported concentration of at least 15% of the Lower Flammability Limit (determined by refrigerant composition).
+- a.
+The control will communicate with an external A2L Sensor in order to request data on the concentration of airborne refrigerant within the system enclosure. - b.
+The control will provide a system response (i.e. de activate the compressor, energize a ventilating fan, and provide an alarm indication) in the event of a reported concentration of at least 15% of the Lower Flammability Limit (determined by refrigerant composition).
 The system response (also referred to as the "mitigation state" or "safe state") must last for at least 5 minutes from initial fault detection. - c.
 The control will only be able to recover operation if the system response has been active for at least 5 minutes and the A2L Sensor reports a concentration of refrigerant less than 8% LFL. - d.
 Loss of communication between the control and the A2L Sensor will also result in the mitigation state for at least 5 minutes.
 The control will not recover until communication is restored.

-14.2.
-RDS: A2L Mitigation + Accessory Control Verification
+15.2.
+RDS: A2L MITIGATION + ACCESSORY CONTROL VERIFICATION

 VERIFICATION: RUNNING THE SYSTEM TEST IS MANDATORY FOR ALL INSTALLATIONS.
-THE HVAC SYSTEM MUST NOT COMPLETE COMMISIONING UNTIL THE INSTALLATION STEPS OUTLINED IN THIS MANUAL HAVE BEEN SUCCESSFULLY COMPLETED.
+THE HVAC SYSTEM MUST NOT COMPLETE COMMISSIONING UNTIL THE INSTALLATION STEPS OUTLINED IN THIS MANUAL HAVE BEEN SUCCESSFULLY COMPLETED.

-IMPORTANT: NEVER CONNECT SENSOR TO THE MITIGATION CONTROL BOARD WHILE IT IS POWERED UP.
+IMPORTANT: NEVER CONNECT SENSOR TO THE MITI-GATION CONTROL BOARD WHILE IT IS POWERED UP.
 ONLY USE THE "SENSOR1" PORT, THE "SENSOR2" PORT SHALL ONLY BE USED IN APPLICATIONS WITH TWO INDOOR UNITS IN WHICH THE SENSOR FROM THE SECOND INDOOR UNIT WILL ALSO CONNECT TO THE MITIGATION CONTROL BOARD.
-ALWAYS ENSURE THAT THE SYSTEM IS POWERED OFF BEFORE CONNECTING THE SENSOR TO THE MITIGATION CONTROL BOARD.
+ALWAYS EN-SURE THAT THE SYSTEM IS POWERED OFF BEFORE CONNECTING THE SENSOR TO THE MITIGATION CON-TROL BOARD.
 IF THE SENSOR IS NOT CONNECTED BEFORE POWERING UP, THE SYSTEM WILL ENTER LEAK MITIGATION MODE.
 ONCE THE SYSTEM ENTERS LEAK MITIGATION MODE IT WILL STAY IN MITIGATION STATE FOR AT LEAST 5 MINUTES.
-THEREFORE, IT IS STRONGLY ADVISED TO CONNECT THE SENSORE BEFORE POWERING UP.
+THEREFORE, IT IS STRONGLY ADVISED TO CONNECT THE SENSOR BEFORE POWERING UP.